niteshraj2310/Agroforestry/README.md

-## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"
+## Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
+These are the pie-rates of the Caribbean.